Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 ![xinxin_Aug_23_2024 001](https://github.com/user-attachments/assets/13c23064-4cc6-4f6e-bc20-5f449f9de1a8)

 For reference, the publication for the LOCATER procedure is [Clade Distillation for Genome-wide Association Studies](https://www.biorxiv.org/content/10.1101/2024.09.30.615852v1).
 Please cite this paper if you use LOCATER in your study.

-A simple vignette for LOCATER is [here](https://drive.google.com/drive/folders/1_fCeDLrZdJfw9Yoaxq-n2sJmiwolVh1X?usp=sharing)

-The original Github repository for LOCATER software is: [here](https://github.com/ryanchrist/locater)
+(A simple vignette for LOCATER and the original GitHub repository for LOCATER software will be made public upon publication.)

 ## Dependencies